soderlind/class-customizer-range-value-control/README.md

-# WordPress Customizer Range Value
+# WordPress Customizer Range Value Control

 A generic range with value control you can use to replace the range control.